Updated 19 January 2021

 Think again about your retirement goals and preferred lifestyle, and the likely cost of these.
 Is the cost more or less than your predicted income in retirement?

 If less, that’s great news – it means you should be able to afford your preferred retirement, with a safety margin.
-But if you think you’ll need more income, then talk to your adviser about ways to maximise your retirement savings.
+But if you think you’ll need more income, then talk to your adviser about ways to maximise your retirement savings – such as topping up your pension.

 Another thing to think about in advance is how you will draw your pension.
 The way you take an income from your pension savings can be just as important as how big those savings are.